Master of Marketing

 The information on this page applies to future students.
 Current students should refer to their faculty handbooks for course information.

-The Master of Marketing will offer experienced managers who are looking to pursue a career in marketing the strategic knowledge and practical skills that businesses are seeking.
 Even if you wish to specialise in a different area of business, the marketing knowledge you will gain from this course will be invaluable in understanding your position within the marketplace, your customers and what drives their behaviour.

 Developed with the advice of industry leaders and delivered by the Discipline of Marketing, the premier marketing group in the region, this degree is designed to offer tomorrow’s leaders insight into best practice and the latest marketing techniques, which form the basis of sound business planning.